darton/RPiMS/README.md

 ```
 ## Description
 ```
-The Zabbix Agent preriodicaly pull temperature and humidity data to Zabbix Server.
+The Zabbix Agent periodicaly pull temperature,humidity and pressure sensor data and send to Zabbix Server.
-When any of the doors opens or closed then a trap message will be sent to the Zabbix server.
+When any of the doors opens or closed then a message will be sent to the Zabbix server.
-Then a 5-second video sequence will be recorded, and then rtsp stream will be turned on.
+When any of the doors opens then a 5-second video sequence will be recorded, and then rtsp stream will be turned on.
 When all of the doors are closed for more than 3 seconds then rtsp stream will be turned off.
-When the motion sensor detects motion then a trap message will be sent to Zabbix server.
+When the motion sensor detects motion then a message will be sent to Zabbix server.
 ```

 ## Installing